 I think creating space for others is one of my main roles.
 I am passionate about diversity at WE and if you look at the number of women in senior leadership positions in the organization, we’re doing very well.
 But it’s not something we take for granted.
 I try to consciously make space for people to share and to grow, to foster voices from different backgrounds who’ve had different experiences.
 It’s not enough to want to change the world—we need to make sure that change is representative.
 And that’s why diversity matters.

 It’s through diversity that we find our strength.
 Our diversity of ideas, background and experiences are what makes us successful.

-Then Zeina, my daughter, was born and suddenly it was.
+Then Zeina and Leila, my daughters, were born and suddenly it was.

 It was more, in every way—that’s the best way to describe it.
 More challenging, more rewarding, more consuming, more exhausting, more beautiful.

 Being a mother recommitted me to this work, because all mothers want what’s best for their children.
 That is the universal dream of motherhood—and I see it in the mothers I’ve had the pleasure of meeting across Canada and the mamas we work with in developing communities.